vipulnaik/working-drafts/eaf/what-regrets-have-you-had-regarding-past-donations.md

 [anticipated regret
 framing](https://en.wikipedia.org/wiki/Regret_(decision_theory)).
 In
-this case, it would translate to: what kinds of donations tend to lead to regret, and what kinds of regrets?
-I'm curious about the ways that people have regretted their past donations, and how such past regret has informed their future donations.
+this case, it would translate to: what kinds of donations tend to lead to regrets, and what kinds of regrets?
+I'm curious about the ways that people have regretted their past donations, and how such past regrets have informed their future donations.
 Please share your thoughts in the comments!

-A few examples of the kind of regret that I can imagine possible:
+A few examples of the kinds of regrets that I can imagine possible:

 1. You regret that your donation was either ineffective or actively harmful (because you reversed your mind either on the cause area or